VOLUNTEER DRIVERS TO DELIVER HOT MEALS WEEKLY TO HOMEBOUND CLIENTS IN FORT WAYNE DURING THE NOONTIME HOUR

 No matter what the answer, you’re just happy to be able to help.
 When she makes it to the door, you’re pleased to see that she is still getting around.
 It’s great that she has her own home.
 She invites you in with a bit of a smile.
 You’ve seen those photos on the wall before, the ones where she looks to be about 15 years younger, posed next to a fellow with whom she built her life.
 Now, she keeps the photos in prominent view, to hold onto the memories.
 The apartment is cluttered, decades crammed into a space that is way too small.
 Cluttered, yet tidy.
 And clean.
 She wouldn’t have it any other way.

 With a minute or so of idle chatter, you place the meal where she wants it.
-You would love to stay and visit a bit, but –there are more meals to deliver, and stop 12 is a diabetic, she just can’t wait all that long for her meal.
+You would love to stay and visit a bit, but –there are more meals to deliver, and your next stop is a diabetic, she just can’t wait all that long for her meal.
 So, with a final question, “Are you doing OK?
 Do you need anything?”
 You head to the car, and to the next delivery.

 You’re delighted that “Homebound Meals” exists.
 Hey.
 Whoever started this good work!
 After all, we humans are social animals, we all love to be with others, and “HBM’s” volunteers provide that, if only for a brief moment.
 You know the value of the meals, how older folks have specific nutritional needs, and how every meal from “HBM’s” is prepared with those needs in mind.
 Good nutrition is critical to how she feels, and the meal you’ve just delivered is part of what enables her to stay in her own home.
 You’re pleased about that.

 And you’re pleased that you and the other volunteers like you, are there delivering “HBM”.
 Or preparing the meals, or packing them in those little foil containers for delivery.
 You know what it all means.
 That’s why you are willing to give those few hours just to help.